asyncapi/website/markdown/blog/2024-september-summary-and-london.md

   className="text-center"
 />

-Dale gave a session on how much information you need to know to design a solution around a topic and illustrated the critical additional information a provider of an asynchronous API needs to provide.
+Dale gave a session on how much information you need to know to design a solution around Kafka topics and illustrated the critical additional information a provider of an asynchronous API needs to provide.

 <Figure
   src="/img/posts/london-conf-2024/dale.webp"